douglaspereira04/repart-kv/README.md

 ### Dynamic Repartitioning

-The `RepartitioningKeyValueStorage` class provides automatic repartitioning based on access patterns:
+The system provides two repartitioning strategies:

+**RepartitioningKeyValueStorage**: Traditional repartitioning that creates new storage engines and migrates data.

+**SoftRepartitioningKeyValueStorage**: Non-disruptive repartitioning that preserves existing data access while optimizing partition assignments:

 1. **Access Pattern Tracking** - Tracks which keys are accessed together
 2. **Graph Construction** - Builds a graph where vertices are keys and edges represent co-access